 4) Make New Friends – Do I really need to tell you this?
 90% of the people you will meet at Inbound are there for the same reason, they have the same or similar issues with their agency or at their jobs, they may just want to vent or just hear your perspective as an Inbound Marketer.
 Make it a habit to turn to the person you are sitting next to in a session and introduce yourself, hand them a business card, ask where they are from, make small talk, ask about their sessions thus far.
 You never know, it may be your next employee, your next client, your first or next spouse or even better a business partner.

 Before you attend you can find friends too.
 HubSpot has created Facebook and LinkedIn pages for the event and you may old friends or make new ones.
 Chances are good that you may never see them in the vast sea of people in BCEC so connect with them before.

-7) Take More Selfies - Look for and maybe “stalk” some of the cool people, they are everywhere.
+5) Take More Selfies - Look for and maybe “stalk” some of the cool people, they are everywhere.
 HubSpot co-founders Brian Halligan (brings his dog) and Dharmesh Shah are the most down to earth CEO’s I have ever met.
-Look for the infamous Sales Lion, Marcus Sheridan, Try finding Rand Fishkin from MOZ, he’s the guy with the coolest hair at the event.
+Look for the infamous Sales Lion, Marcus Sheridan, try finding Rand Fishkin from MOZ, he’s the guy with the coolest hair at the event.
 Eric Keiles from Square 2 Marketing, they know what the hell they are doing.
 Look for Chris Kneeland from Cult Collective and then hashtag #sethgodin.
 Paul Roetzer of PR2020.
-Nick Salvatoriello (Nick Sal) from HubSpot, just to ask him how to pronounce his last name.

 You get the point, make friends, take selfies.
 They are still cool!